roman-ellerbrock/QuTree/docs/sphinx/example_1.rst

     Tensorcd E(shape, ptr, ownership, zero);

-By default, the ownership of the memory is transferred to the tensor and the elemtns are set to zero.
+By default, the ownership of the memory is transferred to the tensor and the elements are set to zero.

 More Examples
 =============

 There are various other functions of the :code:`Tensor` class.
-Giving a comprehensive overview overview would inflate this example section a lot.
+Giving a comprehensive overview would inflate this example section a lot.
 Instead, we refer the reader to the source code and the unit test section for more information.
-The :code:`Tensor.h` contains the most fundamental routines and :code:`Tensor_Extension` contains more routines that are sometimes used but not very frequently.
+The :code:`Tensor.h` contains the most fundamental routines and :code:`Tensor_Extension` contains more routines that are sometimes, but not very frequently, used.